locr-company/isodist/README.md

 **Required**.

 Distance at which to compute isodistance polygons.
-For example, to compute isodistance polygons at 1, 2, 5 and 10 miles, use `--step 1 --step 2 --step 5 --step 10`
+For example, to compute isodistance polygons at 1, 2, 5 and 10 kilometers, use `--step 1 --step 2 --step 5 --step 10`